Can Einstein (rings) surf Gravitational Waves?: Gravitational Waves produced by the lens

 In a typical strong lensing system the lens is a small and dense cluster of galaxies, which is therefore a suitable candidate to contain a binary system of supermassive black holes.
-The strain $h$, and the frequency $f_{\rm ISCO}$ of the gravitational wave at the last inner stable circular orbit, felt at an angular distance $\mathcal{D}_{z_i}$ from the binary, are \cite{Maggiore:2018sht}
+The strain $h$ and the frequency $f_{\rm ISCO}$ of the gravitational wave at the last inner stable circular orbit, felt at an angular distance $\mathcal{D}_{z_i}$ from the binary, are (see for example Sec.
+16.2.2 of \cite{Maggiore:2018sht})

 where $\mathcal{M}$ is the Chirp mass

 and $m_1,m_2$ are the masses of the black holes.

 In the following, we will assume that the lens hosts a SMBH binary, and (for simplicity) that the radiation emitted is linearly polarized.
 We will consider two different configurations, one in which the GW propagates along the line of sight, and one where it propagates on the Lens plane, perpendicular to the line of sight, as depicted in Figs.~\ref{Fig1} and~\ref{Fig2} respectively.
 It is important to bear in mind that (to a very large degree) the light rays and the gravitational waves propagate with the same speed \cite{LIGOScientific:2017zic}.
 As a result, a single photon moving through a portion of space influenced by the gravitational wave will perceive a \textit{constant} amplitude $h(t_i)$ for the strain, where $t_i$ is the time at which the photon's trajectory was first affected, and \textit{not the strain we would observe on Earth for the same gravitational wave at the arrival time $t_f$}.
 Therefore, different photons influenced by the GW at different times will travel along different optical paths to the observer.